 Membership is open to those who wish to provide service to the community and who want to experience the inner reward that comes from helping others.
 At an orientation session, new members learn the history and programs of Assistance League.

-If you are interested in joining Assistance League of the Chesapeake, please complete this Membership Packet.
+If you are interested in joining Assistance League of the Chesapeake, please complete the

 If you have questions about Assistance League of the Chesapeake, please email us!